barnettech/project1/README.md

-    c.)  searchresults.html show the results after looking up a zipcode in the database d.)  location.html shows the location page for a given zipcode e.)  login.html is the destination the route login sends you upon loggging in or registering
+    c.)  searchresults.html show the results after looking up a zipcode in the database d.)  location.html shows the location page for a given zipcode e.)  login.html is the destination the route login sends you upon loggging in or registering f.)  misc. files:  setenvars.sh sets the environment variables, connect_heroku.sh is there to easily connect to the heroku db.